 3. Eat Tons of Cicchetti on a Food Tour

-For starters, cicchetti are typical Venetian small plates or finger foods accompanied by a glass of wine or spritz.
+Cicchetti are typical Venetian small plates or finger foods accompanied by a glass of wine or spritz.
 They are a combination of bread, vegetables, and usually some sort of seafood, which makes sense since Venice is an island.
+Cicchetti are typically ordered in small batches, eaten at the bar or outside, and paired with a wine or spritz.
+You’ll want to keep track of what you eat because you pay at the end.

 Not ready to book a tour?
 Check out our article on the best Venice tours to take and why.

-4. See the Most Unique Bookstore on Earth: Libreria Acqua Alta
+4. Meet the Cats of Libreria Acqua Alta

 Address: C. Longa Santa Maria Formosa, 5239

 If you go to Venice and order your usual spaghetti with meatballs or chicken parm (neither of which exist in Italy), you’re making a big mistake.
 Even pizza in Venice is a no-no since it actually originated some 600 miles south in Naples.
-One of the saddest things I hear from travelers is that they didn’t enjoy the food in Venice when really, the poor experience was down to expectations that don’t fit the city (or country).
+So, save yourself from disappointment and order like a local.

-For example, graneseola alla veneziana is a dish based on the famous spider crab.
-The word granseola comes from the Venetian words granso (crab) and seola (onion).
-Spider crabs are quite big and many believe the taste to be on par with lobster.
+To start, try granseola alla veneziana, a dish featuring the renowned spider crab.
+The term granseola comes from the Venetian words granso (crab) and seola (onion).
+Spider crabs are quite large, and many believe their flavor rivals that of lobster.

 Where to get it: Trattoria alla Madonna